Nepal Informationlearn more about nepal

 Therefore, the government is placing a high priority on the tourism sector in its new economic development policy.
 As there is a favourable political situation in the country, the government is all geared towards an economic revolution in next 10 years for the up-liftmen of the masses.
 In this connection, the government of Nepal in consultation with Nepalese Tourism Industry, concerned organizations and experts decided to launch a national tourism campaign.

 Goddess of the Sky

-Called Chomolungma (“goddess mother of the world”) in Tibet and Sagarmatha (“goddess of the sky”) in Nepal Mount Everest once went by the pedestrian name of Peak XV among Westerners.
+Called Chomolungma (“goddess mother of the world”) in Tibetan language and Sagarmatha (“goddess of the sky”) in Nepal Mount Everest once went by the pedestrian name of Peak XV among Westerners.
 That was before surveyors established that it was the highest mountain on Earth, a fact that came as something of a surprise—Peak XV had seemed lost in the crowd of other formidable Himalayan peaks, many of which gave the illusion of greater height.

 The Great Trigonometrical Survey Arbitrates

 In from 1830 to 1843. the Great Trigonometrical Survey of India measured Everest’s elevation as 29,002 feet above sea level.
 This figure remained the officially accepted height for more than one hundred years.
 In 1955 it was adjusted by a mere 26 feet to 29,028 (8,848 m).